Approaching Safety-Argumentation-by-Design: A Requirement-based Safety Argumentation Life Cycle for Automated Vehicles: Safety-Argumentation-by-Design

-A process figure establishing a bidirectional link is presented in~\cite[Fig. 7-1]{iso_pas_8800_2024}.
-The direct interaction with the argumentation is represented across several work products, which in turn are associated with individual activities of a V-Model-based process for ``AI system design and V\&V.'' Complementary, Strunk and Knight~\cite{Strunk2006} illustrate the bidirectional link between artifacts and an argumentation in the context of ``assurance-based development.''
-This co-development paradigm is based on the premise that the argumentation and the system development activities to generate the artifacts are tied closely.
+Strunk and Knight~\cite{Strunk2006} stress the existence of a bidirectional link between artifacts and an argumentation in the context of ``assurance-based development.''
+This co-development paradigm is based on the premise that the argumentation and the system development activities to generate artifacts are tied closely.
 Accordingly, the system and the argumentation should not only be developed in parallel but jointly.
 This leads to synergy effects, since ``integration enables the whole system development process to benefit from the careful thought [...] that is required to create the system's assurance case''~\cite{Strunk2006}.

-In summary, we deem it necessary to avoid a paradigm where the argumentation is solely considered as a result of assembling evidence generated along the system lifecycle.
-The outlined tendency of process specifications to position the argumentation/its creation downstream to the development activities and, thereby, implying a single-point-in-time task fuels this unfavorable perspective.
-Instead of a mere consolidation of evidence, systematically developing an argumentation bears the potential to actively support the identification of process deficits.
-In turn, this can trigger beneficial adaptations to the system lifecycle.
-Thus, a bidirectional impact that the safety argumentation lifecycle and the system lifecycle have on each other shall be explicitly modeled and clearly indicated when both lifecycles are visualized together (\ReqText{5}).
+To conclude, we want to prevent the understanding that a sound safety argumentation can result from a mere consolidation of normative work products.
+While the amount of documented evidence will naturally increase over time, a sufficiently valid argumentation will not simply arise from accumulating it.
+Instead, developing the argumentation needs to be an integral part to the system life cycle.
+Conversely, systematic thought and ongoing effort invested to craft the argumentation actively impacts development activities, hence posing a prerequisite to claim safety prior to deployment.